 Corn and soybean are two major crops planted by farmers in North America.
 Corn crops result in the depletion of the amount of nitrogen and ammonia within the soil in which it is grown, which in turn, results in the need for these nutrients to be replenished after each growing cycle.
-Unlike corn, soybean is able to obtain its own nitrogen through a process known as "N fixation".
-As such, upon the harvesting of soybean, the soil retains a certain amount of nitrogen which results in lower demand for nitrogen for the following corn planting cycle.
+Unlike corn, soybeans are able to obtain their own nitrogen through a process known as "N fixation".
+As such, upon harvesting of soybeans, the soil retains a certain amount of nitrogen which results in lower demand for nitrogen fertilizer for the following corn planting cycle.
 Due to these factors, nitrogen fertilizer consumers generally operate a balanced corn-soybean rotational planting cycle as, evident through the chart presented below for 2020 and 2019.